Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 Descript

-Best for: Video/audio editing with speaker-labeled transcripts
+Best for: video and audio editing with labeled transcripts

 Features:

-• Automatic speaker detection
+• Auto speaker detection

 • Text-based audio/video editing

-• Overdub (AI voice cloning for corrections)
+• Overdub (AI voice cloning for fixes)

-• Export transcripts with speaker labels
+• Export with speaker labels

-Pricing: Free tier available; paid plans for advanced features
+Pricing: free tier; paid for advanced features

 Pros:

-• Unique text-based editing workflow
+• Unique text-based editing

-• Automatic speaker labels
+• Auto speaker labels

 • Great for podcast editing